City of Bend Water Curtailment Alert

 When the snow finally melts, all that water has to go somewhere, and it will follow the easiest pathway downhill.

 If you can locate the street storm drain nearest your house and clear away the snow and ice, you will reduce the pooling and the risk of creating a skating rink in your yard.
-The City provides an easy-to-use interactive map that can assist you in locating storm drains, should they become covered in snow.
-A link to that map will be posted here once the snow starts falling.
+The City provides an easy-to-use interactive map.
+Zoom in on the map to find the storm drains (blue squares) near you.

 You can get alerts about emergencies and other important community news by signing up for the Emergency Alert Program.
 This system enables regional emergency service organizations to provide you with critical information quickly in a variety of situations, such as severe weather, unexpected road closures, missing persons and evacuations of buildings or neighborhoods.